ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 Wait for `Success` and note the Wi-Fi address printed by the installer.
 Add `--no-build` only when reinstalling an APK already built from this checkout.
-Installing the older PR #498 APK replaces this app; reinstall the hand-input APK before testing hand rays and pinch controls.
+Installing the older PR #498 APK replaces this app; reinstall the hand-input APK before testing hand pointers and pinch controls.
+These presence checks run on the Quest, so installing the updated APK is required; restart the desktop demo to load the matching pointer rendering changes.

 If ADB reports `device not found`, run `adb devices` again and use the current identifier with status `device`.
 Reconnect the USB data cable if the list is